Refresh your workspace with gorgeous office greenery

 When you're choosing plants for your office space, Justyn Taylor, Flower Power's resident expert Plant Buyer, says there are a few major factors you should consider.
 The first is lighting.
 While more and more office spaces are designed to let in natural light, generally speaking your office plants will need to withstand relatively low levels of light - so a plant that requires full sun is a no-go in the office.
 Rainforest plants are always a safe bet as their natural habitat is one with low light.
-If plants are left in unused spaces, it's important that the lights go on for at least a few hours each day.
+If plants are left in spaces such as meeting rooms that aren't in constant use, it's still important that the lights go on for at least a few hours each day.

 The second consideration is care needs.
 A plant requiring daily watering is perhaps not the best choice for an office space, as your plants will go thirsty on weekends, public holidays and through any holiday closures.
 Choose plants that are drought-tolerant and can therefore withstand short to moderate periods without watering.

 The third major consideration is temperature.
 As offices generally hover around 22-23C, choose plants that cope well with lower temperatures and dry air.
 Heat-loving plants need not apply!

 Once you've narrowed down your plant list based on these factors, pick your final combination based on the look and feel you want for your office.